k3yomi/atmosx-nwws-parser/README.md

         onlyCap: false, // Set to true to only receive CAP messages only
         betterEvents: true, // Set to true to receive better event handling
         ugcPolygons: false, // Set to true to receive UGC Polygons instead of reading from raw products.
+        expiryCheck: true, // Set to true to check for expired alerts and remove them from the list
         filteredAlerts: [] // Alerts you want to only log, leave empty to receive all alerts (Ex. ["Tornado Warning", "Radar Indicated Tornado Warning"])
     },
     xmpp: {